sharma289/C-computer-game-created-by-me/README.md

 # Computer game
-Created on Turbo C7 platform in C language.
+Created on Turbo C7 platform in C++ language.
+This is just a fun video-game created in C++ language.